 Festivals of Nepal:-

-Nepal is the land of Lord Shiva, Lord of the Lords is believed present everywhere.
+Nepal is the land of Lord Shiva, the Lord of the Lords.
+Hindus have a belief that Lord Shiva is present everywhere.
 The sacred Hindu texts state that Mt.
 Kailash in the Himalayas is the abode of Lord Shiva.
 Shiva, the Destroyer of Evil is among the most praised and worshipped of all the gods by the Hindus.
 Shiva Ratri is the night of Lord Shiva that falls during February – March.
-One of the interesting aspects of Shiva Ratri is that people are free to smoke intoxicating substances such as marijuana and bhang as it is the only day when the use of marijuana is considered legal.
+One of the interesting aspects of Shiva Ratri is that people are free to smoke intoxicating substances such as marijuana and bhang as it is the only day when the use of marijuana becomes legal.

 The popular Hindu festival called Holi falls in February – March.
-The festival is named after the mythical demoness Holika.The festival is also known as festival of colours.
-It is celebrated for a week.
+The festival got its name after the mythical demoness Holika.The festival is also refers to as festival of colours.
+It lasts for a week.
 However, it is only the last day when people celebrate with colours.
 ‘Phagu’ is another name for Holi.

 Teej is a popular fasting festival for Hindu women.
-It is celebrated for 3 days.
+It lasts for 3 days.
 The festival falls in the month of August or early September.
 Through the course of this rigid fasting, Hindu women pray for marital bliss, well being of their spouse and children as well as purification of their own body and soul.
-All the married Hindu women dress in red clothes as it is considered as sign of good luck.
+All the married Hindu women dress in red clothes referred to as sign of good luck.
 They like to wear their jewelries also and celebrate this festival with singing and dancing.
 The songs they sing during this festival won’t be heard when the festival is over.
 However, they can sing this in the next year’s Teej festival again.

-Dashain is the biggest festival of the Nepalese Hindu people that falls in the month of late September and early October each year.
-The goddess Durga (the goddess of power) is worshipped and thousands of male animals only are sacrificed in every of her temples on this festival.
+Dashain is the biggest festival in Nepal that falls in the month of late September and early October each year.
+The goddess Durga (the goddess of power) is worshipped and thousands of male animals only are sacrificed in every Durga temples on this festival.
 People paint their houses and clean as a preparation for the festival.
 This festival has also made a significant role in reunion of distant and nearby relatives.
-The first nine days of Dashain are called 'nawa ratri'.
-The first day of Dashain is called 'Ghatasthapana'.
-A small rectangular sand block is made and seeded with grains.
+The first nine days of Dashain are called ‘nawa ratri’.
+The first day of Dashain is ‘Ghatasthapana’.
+A small rectangular sand block is made and seeded with barley grains.
 Day’s passes by regular rituals till the seventh day.
-The seventh day is called 'Fulpati'.
-The eighth day is called 'Maha Asthami'.
-Sacrifices are held in almost every house throughout the day.
-The night of the eighth day is called 'Kal Ratri' (the dark night).
-Hundreds of male goats, sheep and buffaloes are sacrificed at the goddess Durga's temples.
-Puja is being carried out and great feasts are held in the houses of common people.
-Many varieties of meat are prepared and eaten together in the families.
-The ninth day is called 'Maha Nawami'.
-The Taleju temple at Kathmandu Durbar Square is opened for the public once a year on this day only.
-All factories, vehicles and instruments are worshiped from which we make our living and to get the blessing from goddess Durga in the hope that she protects from accidents during the year.
-The tenth day is the 'Dashami' and also called ‘Vijaya Dashami’.
-On this day we take ‘Tika’ and ‘Jamara’ from our elders and receive their blessings.
-Younger visits the elders in their home and gets ‘Tika’ on forehead, ‘Jamara’ and blessings.
-Children are happy to wear new cloths and people wish a good luck to each other throughout the festival period.
-This function continues for four days.
-After four days, Dashain ends on the full moon day, the fifteenth day.
-In the last day people stay at home and relax from the rush.
-The full moon day is also called 'Kojagrata' meaning 'who is awake'.
-The Hindu goddess of wealth Laxmi is worshipped on this day.
-The goddess Laxmi is given an invitation to visit their houses.
+Likewise, the seventh day is ‘Fulpati’.
+Then the eighth day is ‘Maha Asthami’.
+Sacrificing of animals takes place in almost every house throughout the day.
+The night of the eighth day remarks as ‘Kal Ratri’ (the dark night).

-The popular Sherpa festival Mani Rimdu is celebrated every year at Tengboche Monastery in the Khumbu region of Nepal.
+The celebration of popular Sherpa festival Mani Rimdu takes place every year at Tengboche Monastery in Khumbu region of Nepal.
 The famous Mt.
 Everest (8,848m) has crowned the monastery.
 Tengboche gompa or monastery is home to around 36 monks and 25 students.
 The Mani Rimdu festival is a three-day program starting right after October’s full moon.
-During the festival, a dance drama is performed by the monks of Tengboche monastery.
+The monks of Tengboche monastery perform a dance drama during the festival.